 Treatment will depend on several factors, including the severity of the NIC, the age of the patient and their general medical condition, and the patient’s preference and doctor.

 Procedures to treat the cervix can affect the ability to have children, so women should discuss several options with their health care providers.

 In the case of low-grade cervical intraepithelial neoplasia, treatment is usually not necessary.
 In most of these cases, the condition is resolved.

-Only about 1% of low-grade CIN cases progress in cervical cancer.
+Only about 1% of low-grade CIN cases progress to cervical cancer.

 A health care provider may choose a conservative approach that requires periodic Pap tests to monitor for any changes in abnormal cells.

-In the case of a moderate and severe NIC, the treatment focuses on the elimination of abnormal cells that could become cancerous.
+In the case of a moderate and severe NIC, the treatment focuses on eliminating abnormal cells that could become cancerous.

 Extraction procedures (resection) include:

-- Loop electrosurgical excision procedure: this technique uses a small loop of electrically charged wire to remove the tissue.
+- Loop electrosurgical excision procedure: this technique uses a small electrically charged wire loop to remove the tissue.